• Skip to primary navigation

 Estimated cost: $2,000 to $3,000

 First on our list of accounting certifications is Public Accountant Certification.
-These accounting certifications widen the possibilities of working with many clients, which increases exposure to diverse sorts of business operations, whether you work for a huge public corporation or a small or mid-size organization.
+These accounting certifications widen the possibilities of working with many clients, increasing exposure to diverse business operations, whether you work for a huge public corporation or a small or mid-size organization.

 2. Certified Management Accountant (CMA) Certification